ZhiQiu976/ZhiQiu976.github.io/_posts/2020-09-08-Euler-markdown.md

 ## [Euler Problem 31](https://projecteuler.net/problem=31)

-- `Problem`: Given a set of different denominations of coins, and a target amount of money, how many different ways can this amount of money be made using any number of coins?
+❓ Given a set of different denominations of coins, and a target amount of money, how many different ways can this amount of money be made using any number of coins?

 - `Solution`:
     - This problem can be done itertively but this method is computationally complex.